MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/y_axis_assembly.md

     Install the greased lead-screw temporarily into the block and begin to tighten the loose nut, taking care to apply the same number of turns to each of the screws.

     The ideal preload will allow for the lead-screw to still spin by hand but should have a moderate amount of resistance to it.
-    Once complete make sure each bolt has thread-lock applied, and uninstall the lead-screw - your preload is now set.
+    Once complete make sure each bolt has threadlock applied, and uninstall the lead-screw - your preload is now set.
 To avoid any headaches, do this before final installation.

 [^1]: Yes, technically this is a "zero backlash" nut and not an "anti-backlash nut" - but the common term for it is anti-backlash and that's what most people know it as.